 To keep you all updated ⏤ I drove the ring road from Reykjavik to Akureyri in a Volkswagen Golf and have a lot of things to share with you.
 Here are days 3 & 4, beginning at our hotel near Vik!

-So the day started a little backwards – we headed 10 minutes back in the same direction to our pre-booked activity at Mýrdalsjökull glacier.
-We went snowmobiling with the company, Arcanum, which was by far the most fun activity from the trip!
+So the day started a little backwards ⏤ we headed 10 minutes back in the same direction to our pre-booked activity at Mýrdalsjökull glacier.
+We went snowmobiling with the company, Arcanum, which was by far the most fun activity on the trip!

 If you have some spare time on your hands, this 2+ hour activity is a must.
 If the weather is treating you well, the views from the top of the glacier are absolutely breathtaking.

 Here you will learn a lot about the locals, the surrounding terrain, climate change and the ice beneath your feet from a funny, charismatic local.

 TIP – This activity is not suitable for those with any injuries.
 The 30-minute bus ride to the take-off point is very bumpy and the snowmobiling itself is not very smooth.